joaotgouveia/website/src/content/blog/gsoc-2024-midterm-updates-for-mankalaengine.md

 opponent is also relevant.
 This may be implemented, for example, by allowing changes to the cutoff depth for the Minimax and MTD-f opponents, which is not currently supported.

+As of now, the implemented Minimax only uses alpha-beta prunning and transposition tables.
+Adding more optimizations, such as move ordering, per example, might also be of interest.

 Another possible route is developing a Qt application for playing Mancala that uses this engine.
 This would likely help generate interest in the project within